yusuf-wadi/coding-challenge-2023-spring/README.md

 print("Accuracy:", score)
 ```

-    Accuracy: 0.7708333333333334
+    Accuracy: 0.75

 ### Ok so..

 What does this mean?
-Well if we look back, we see that I am testing against spectral class.
-Spectral classes are discrete values, meaning they behave as steps and/or levels
+Well if we look back, we see that I am testing against star color.
+In our case star colors are discrete values, meaning they behave as steps and/or levels
 rather than slopes or gradients.
-So as we can see, by using 1 neighbor, we have a fairly decent (for this case) accuracy of 77%.
+So as we can see, by using 2 neighbor, we have a fairly decent (for this case) accuracy of 75%.

-K-neighbors may not actually be the ideal algorithm for testing spectral classes, so let us look at a different feature.
+K-neighbors may not actually be the ideal algorithm for testing star color, so let us look at a different feature.

 ```python